In Greater Chicago, we look forward to a warm spring and summer after our typically cold and windy winters that bring lots of snow and ice.

 Grass Challenges

-Warm winters' effect on lawns includes pushing cool-season grasses to go dormant earlier and fail to produce healthy, new growth.
-Then this goes into spring when the lawn has a more challenging time creating a lush, green lawn.
+The effect of warm winters on lawns includes pushing cool-season grasses to go dormant earlier and fail to produce healthy new growth.
+Then, this occurs in spring, when the lawn has a more challenging time creating a lush, green lawn.

 Weeds also tend to grow faster and spread more in warmer weather.
-Many weeds that are dormant in cold weather can show up earlier during a warm winter.
+Many weeds that are dormant in cold weather can emerge earlier during a mild winter.

 This is particularly true if your lawn lacks nutrients or proper maintenance, such as adequate watering, proper mowing, or other forms of care like annual aeration.
 Early applications of preemergent fertilizers is important to help combat early germination of weeds, such as crabgrass and nutsedge.

-One thing that can happen to Chicago lawns is crown hydration.
+One issue that can affect Chicago lawns is crown hydration.
 This occurs when we experience a sudden warm spell in winter.
-It stimulates the grass to come out of its dormant state and start taking in water.
+It stimulates the grass to emerge from its dormant state and begin absorbing water.

 But when temperatures return to freezing, that water inside of the grass freezes and this can kill the crown.
-Proper maintenance with fertilizers, aeration, and dethatching is a good way to prevent and encourage healthier turf.
+Proper maintenance, including fertilization, aeration, and dethatching, is an effective way to prevent and encourage healthier turf.

 Let KD Landscape Help You With Warm Winter Problems

-We know there is a lot to take in when it comes to warm winter effects on landscapes.
+We know there is a lot to take in when it comes to the effects of a warm winter on landscapes.
 It can become overwhelming.

-In fact, we only scratched the surface above.
-There are a ton of issues that can impact various perennials, and since there are so many varieties and types out there, the challenges are vast.
+We only scratched the surface above.
+Numerous issues can impact various perennials, and since there are so many varieties and types available, the challenges are vast.

 We don’t expect you to learn about every warm winter problem out there that can impact Greater Chicago residential and commercial landscapes.

 That’s why KD Landscape is here.
-We know you love your landscape and want it to look good – whether you are a proud homeowner or a manager of a growing business.
+We know you love your landscape and want it to look its best, whether you're a proud homeowner or a manager of a growing business.

-We can’t control the weather, but we can provide resources and education to help you better understand what is going on.
+We can’t control the weather, but we can provide resources and education to help you better understand what's happening.
 We can also become a partner for you, tackling common challenges early and ensuring your plants don’t get the worst of the weather challenges.
-And if you notice some strange issues happening on your landscape, give us a call.
+If you notice any unusual issues on your landscape, please give us a call.

 We have years of experience tackling all that Mother Nature has thrown at Greater Chicago landscapes, so we’re prepared to deal with it all, and give you the peace of mind you seek.